ian-ani/ts2_copy_neigh/README.md

 3. Click on **Run** to create a copy.
 4. The **Help** button provides more information about how to use this program.
 5. The **Language** button allows switching between English and Spanish.

+## To-Do

+- Refactoring and exception handling.
+- File sorting and renaming.
+- Improve printing of every step taken.